GEOVIBE/editorial/README.md

 - Don't write comments ([1](https://bran.name/the-truth-about-comments.html), [2](https://www.youtube.com/watch?v=Bf7vDBBOBUA)), prioritize self-explanatory declarative code with meaningful naming.
 Document additional information in related decision documents.
 If necessary, mark comments as `NOTE`.

 - Choose thoughtful [names](https://www.youtube.com/watch?v=-J3wNP6u5YU) for functions and variables, as they contribute to maintaining the project in the future.
 Well-named functions should convey the purpose of the code without requiring additional documentation or comments.
 Don't over do it.
 Sometimes its alright to name an `error` as `e`, `element` as `el`, or `request` - `req`, just make sure that those name don't overlap with other names in their scope and their meaning is crystal clear out of their context.
+For counter variables in nested cycles (which should be used very rarely and with caution) use names in such order `i` for top-level (most of the times that one is an only one needed), `j` — for second level, `k` — for third.
+Mention unit values in a variable name (e.g. `delayMs`, `offsetKm`).

 - Approach the development process in stages.
 Prioritize core functionality during the MVP stage, but document all ideas for features, non-blocking bugs, potential performance improvements, and place them into a backlog for future iterations.